gurumurthygiri/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 ## <a name="examples"></a>Examples

-Unless you have only two servers, we recommend using three-way mirroring and/or dual parity, because they offer better fault tolerance.
+Unless you have only four servers, we recommend using three-way mirroring and/or dual parity, because they offer better fault tolerance.
 Specifically, they ensure that all data remains safe and continuously accessible even when two fault domains – with Storage Spaces Direct, that means two servers - are affected by simultaneous failures.

 ### Examples where everything stays online